kevinarocha/OnlineClothingStore/README.md

 * Run migrations to your accustomed database
 * Create an account to be able to store individual information for each shopping cart

-Basic Features
-Online Clothing Store uses

-Authors:
+# Development Team:
-Kevin Rocha - Full stack development
+* Kevin Rocha - Full stack development
-Scarllette Rocha - Full stack development
+* Scarllette Rocha - Full stack development